Home Research People Publications Diversity in STEM Join us!

 CV

 I am a botanist and evolutionary ecologist with an interest in the ways that plant morphology and anatomy mediate interactions with other organisms.
 I earned my B.S. in plant sciences from Cornell University in 2020 and spent the following year as a research technician and lab manager in the Onyenedum Lab at Cornell.
 My PhD research is focused on the ecological and evolutionary drivers of complex trichome (hair) morphology in the plant family Loasaceae.
 This family has the most complex suite of hairs seen in any plant group (stinging, barbed, glandular and more!) but we know surprisingly little about their exact function and evolutionary patterns.
 My second passion is botanical illustration, so I often seek out projects that merge art and science.
-Outside of research, I enjoy skating for Ann Arbor Roller Derby, climbing big trees with ropes, and hunting for cool plants in the wild. ![]() Melissa Kjelvik (Postdoc and Lab collaborator - Co-founder of Data Nuggets)
+Outside of research, I enjoy skating for Ann Arbor Roller Derby, climbing big trees with ropes, and hunting for cool plants in the wild.
+Marianne Azevedo Silva (Postdoc, she/her)

 Lab Collaborators: